gregorybleiker/lhisp-mode/README.md

 A mode to toggle the parentheses to the background color, making them effectively invisible.

 99.9% was generate with claude.ai, as my elisp skills are close to 0.

+Place this file in your Emacs config folder.
+For prelude, it's `.emacs.d/personal/`